pallets/click/docs/options.md

     invoke(echo, args=['--help'])
 ```

-If an identifier for the callback argument is not declared, then Click will try to infer it.
-A simple way to name an option is by prepending `--` to the callback argument name and converting underscores to `-`; this ensures that Click can correctly infer the callback argument name.
-Consequently, {func}`option()` only requires declarations for the option name(s).
+However, if the decorated function argument name is not passed in, then Click will try to infer it.
+A simple way to name the option so that Click will infer it correctly is by taking the function argument, adding two dashes to the front and converting underscores to dashes.

 ```{eval-rst}
 .. click:example::